Herbessos: History

 The most ancient traces are attributable to the ancient and middle bronze age, connected to the Castelluccio culture.
-The settlement is known above all for its successive phases attested from the sixth century BC and up to the late ancient phase.
-The settlement continued in the Roman period until the Middle Ages.

 Herbessos is mentioned for the first time as a Siculan city allied to the Carthaginians during the Siege of Syracuse (415–413 BC).
-For this reason in 404 BC the city was attacked in vain by the tyrant Dionysius I of Syracuse, after which he made an treaty with it.
+For this reason in 404 BC the city was attacked in vain by the tyrant Dionysius I of Syracuse, after which he made a treaty with it.
 Agathocles of Syracuse established a garrison there, which, in 309 BC, was driven out by the Acragantines while the tyrant was in Africa and the city became an ally of Akragas.
 It was later an ally of Syracuse.

 In 262 BC, in the First Punic War, Herbessos was chosen by the Romans as the supply base but soon after it was captured by the Carthaginians.
 In 260 BC the Romans recaptured it.

 In 214 BC Hippocrates of Syracuse, fleeing from Lentini, found refuge there.
 The Syracusan force sent against them was persuaded to desert.
 The city allied itself with Carthage shortly after which it was conquered by the Romans of Marcellus.

 After the Second Punic War, the Romans razed the entire town to the ground, when nearby Morgantina was destroyed and Enna punished with the massacre of its citizens.
 They eventually rebuilt a Roman city, with the theatre, forum, other public buildings, and Roman houses.

 Under the Romans it was one of the civitates latinae condicioni.

-Coins from Herbessos from 325 BC are preserved with the inscription "ΕΡΒΗΣΣΙΝΩΝ".
+The settlement continued until the Middle Ages.